Table of Contents

 In black Cerakote only, you can get the Rogue Thor Edition 29mm Power Bar.
 Thanks to Chris for pointing it out to me!

-A stainless steel Cerakote bar is made by American Barbell as the Mammoth Stainless Steel Cerakote Power Bar (Thanks, Gil!).
+A stainless steel Cerakote bar is made by American Barbell as the Mammoth Stainless Steel Cerakote Power Bar (Thanks for the update, Gil!).
 At first I thought it was just a grey Cerakote that looked like stainless steel.
 But no, it’s actually stainless steel underneath, with a Cerakote coating.
 Stainless steel on its own, with no coating, has excellent corrosion resistance compared to any coating used on regular steel bars… except for Cerakote.
 Cerakote has stainless beat in corrosion resistance because nothing gets through the coating.
 Even if it gets scratched up badly enough by a rack with no padding on the J-hooks, hey, you still have stainless steel underneath.
 This bar is NOT cheap.
 This is the kind of bar people buy who want the best.

 I distinctly remember that CAP Barbell had colored versions of their OB-86B “Beast” bar a year or two back.
 Those have disappeared from their site.
 It must have been Cerakote, but as I recall they did a piss-poor job at marketing the Cerakote coating’s benefits and really just advertised them as colored bars.
 CAP has always been like that, really bad or nonexistent marketing, at least for the US facing portion of their business.

-Custom designs / logos
+Custom Designs / Logos

 As described above, as of writing the only options for custom designs or lettering on your bar are the Rogue Custom Ohio Bar or Rogue Custom Bella Bar.
 Let me know if you see someone else doing custom bars and I’ll add it here.